legendare-algorithms/hardcore-predicate/README.md

 * 🌍  I'm a software engineer & writer based in CA/Cambridge who loves electro swing jazz and French Bossa Nova
 * 🧠  On the side, I'm currently doing Google's ML Camp
 * 🤝  I love working on interesting projects with people and solving fun challenges!
-* ⚡   In my time off, I enjoy competing in hackathons, powerlifting, petting cats, and eating at AYCE Buffets
+* ⚡   In my time off, I enjoy competing in hackathons, powerlifting, petting cats, and eating ribeye steak
 * 🍃  The three things I value most in life are compassion, kindness, and being self-sufficient.

 ### Let's get in touch!